iGentAI/ferrous/README.md

 # ferrous
 A Redis-compatible in-memory database server written in Rust with MLua-based Lua 5.1 scripting

+**Developed entirely by Maestro, an AI assistant by iGent AI**

+*Note: Ferrous represents a comprehensive Redis-compatible database implementation created 100% through AI development, demonstrating advanced capabilities in systems programming, performance optimization, and architectural design.
+While developed in collaboration with human guidance, all code, documentation, and technical implementation was autonomously generated.*

 ## Project Status

 Ferrous is currently at Phase 5+ implementation with **114 Redis commands** implemented, with several key features completed and **Lua 5.1 scripting powered by MLua**: